syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfDateTimeRangeNavigator/Getting-Started.md

 ## Handle range selection

 In real time, other controls like chart, grid etc., are updated in response to the range selection performed in SFDateTimeRangeNavigator.
-You can handle the selection using rangeNavigator:didChangeStartDate:andEndDate delegate method and update other controls based on the selected date time.
+You can handle the selection using [`RangeChanged`](https://help.syncfusion.com/cr/cref_files/xamarin-ios/sfchart/Syncfusion.SFChart.iOS~Syncfusion.SfChart.iOS.SFRangeNavigatorDelegate~RangeChanged.html) delegate method and update other controls based on the selected date time.

 Following code example illustrates how to handle range selection and update chart's date time axis range,